-Certification policy Name of certificate type Description and recommended applicability Certum QCA 2017 QC Qualified electronic sign certificates Very high trust level of the identity of a certificate subject.
-Qualified certificates are issued to (a) individuals, (b) natural persons who are employees or representatives of any organizations or institutions.
+Certification policy Name of certificate type Description and recommended applicability Certum QCA 2017 QC and Certum QCA G3 R35 Qualified electronic sign certificates individuals, (b) natural persons who are employees or representatives of any organizations or institutions.
 Certificates should be use for signing and verifying of qualified electronic signatures.
 These certificates can be used to authenticate and control the integrity (and authenticity) of the information that was signed giving them a characteristic of non-repudiation They can be used if the risk of unauthorized access to secured information is high and consequences of breach are serious.
 Qualified certificates cannot be used encrypt data or keys encrypted (in general, in operations in which confidentiality information is generated).
 Qualified electronic seal certificates Very high level of the identity of electronic seals certificate.
 They are issued only to legal persons and organizational units without legal personality.
 Certificates should be used to submit a qualified electronic seal ensuring that the integrity and authenticity of signed information.
 Qualified electronic seals certificates are not used to express the will of the entity that uses it.
-Certum QCA 2017 CertEvidences Trust service provider certificates Very high trust level of the identity of a certificate entity.
-TSP certificates are issued to: (a) The National root NCCert acting under the authority and on behalf of the Minister in charge of informatization, (b) for Certum QCA 2017 keys exchange.
+Certum QCA 2017 CertEvidences and Certum QCA G3 R35 Trust service provider certificates Very high trust level of the identity of a certificate entity.
+TSP certificates are issued to: (a) The National root NCCert acting under the authority and on behalf of the Minister in charge of informatization, (b) for Certum QCA 2017 and Certum QCA G3 R35 keys exchange.